Woman orders cigars, gets 100 Tennessee license plates instead

 “When I lifted it, my first sign was, ‘Wow these are heavy,'” she said.
 “When I open it, to my surprise it was filled with new blue license plates.”

-That’s right: There were no cigards in the box.
-Instead, she saw 100 Tennessee license plates — an item many in Shelby County are desperate to get.
+That’s right: There were no cigars in the box.
+Instead, she saw 100 Tennessee license plates — an item many in Shelby County are desperate to get due to shortages in that region.

 This year, the state rolled out its new plates, which caused a giant backlog at the county clerk’s office.
 Some residents had previously told Nexstar’s WREG that they had waited months to get theirs in the mail.